10 preparatory steps for crafting your masterpiece poem

 Personally, I write poems for multiple purposes, like for learning, experimenting with a particular technique or style, writing for my customised products or for prompts.
 But my favourite pieces of poetry are those that flow freely out of overwhelming emotion or an experience.

-To help you get started, here are few questions to ponder and reflect on:
+To help you get started, here are a few questions to ponder and reflect on:

 - What does poetry mean to you?

-- Why you want to write a poem?
+- Why do you want to write a poem?

 🤩Ask yourself these questions and if you don’t get an answer still, sit in silence.
 Try focusing on the emotions you go through at the moment.
 Be a witness, don’t judge.
 Let the silence in you do the talking and reflecting.

 😊Remember, poetry has to flow.
 For that to happen, allow yourself to be vulnerable and just BE!